SherRao/Kabo/README.md

 </h1>

 <blockquote align="center">
-  <em>Kabo</em> A lightweight karaoke Discord bot for simulating karaoke with live pitch and lyrical correctness scoring.<br>
+  <em>Kabo</em> a lightweight karaoke Discord bot for simulating karaoke with live pitch and lyrical correctness scoring.<br>
   Works with Groovy bot as a music source!
 </blockquote>